-I love to bake in winter, but one of the main reasons I restrain is because my husband who is now totally off granulated sugar gets left out whenever there is a piece of cake.
+I love to bake in winter, but one of the main reasons I restrain is because my husband who is now totally off granulated sugar gets left out whenever there is a piece of cake( not that he is a great fan of cake or banana breads!!)
 I do bake for kids though, but somewhere in the corner of my mind, it doesn’t feel balanced.
 There are many experiments that I run to see what I can do to make this better.
 Even though we use jaggery or raw sugar, it still calculated a sugar load for a diabetic.
-So alternatives were absolutely needed.
+So, alternatives were absolutely needed.
 He is quite happy with Stevia and that began my experiments with Stevie based baking.

 Baking with Stevia